maldorne/hexagon/mudlib/packages/test/readme.md

 variations on a single mudlib (also, there are several complete MudOS mudlibs available and there isn't any good way to choose which one we would include).

+## Updates

+Conversion to Hexagon being done by neverbot (when I have time), 2023/2024...